HOME Delicious Bookmark this on Delicious Recommend toStumbleUpon

 User Defined Procedures: Make your own language!
 (Part 2- parameters)

 Generalized Rules of Program Structure: Let's have some backbone!
-(A hard and not ESSENTIAL tutorial covering some basics)
+(A hard, but not ESSENTIAL tutorial covering some basics.
+Will you have the fortitude to add this string to your bow?)

 Program Structure Suggested by Pascalite Default: (Not essential, but may help if you want to use default.)